jacobdjpeters/nearcticLianaMaps/README.md

 To view the interactive distribution models on our GEE app, [click here](https://ee-jacobpeters.projects.earthengine.app/view/northamericanlianas)

 ## Google Earth Engine Scripts

 Google Earth Engine Scripts shared here demonstrate example code for our liana distribution models.

 Scripts will be shared upon publication and finalization of the project.

+## R scripts

+R scripts shared here contain example code demonstrating presence data downloading and variable selection.

+Scripts will be shared upon publication and finalization of the project.